Arunteja27/Catch-your-fridge-Express-server/README.md

 # Catch your fridge!
 (Express Server, Client side UI & logic)
 An Community Fridge management system using Express, Node.js, JavaScript, HTML and CSS.
 The application has persistence.

+Check out the [REST API](https://github.com/Arunteja27/Catch-your-fridge-REST-API) for this project!

 ## Description of the contents:
 * server.js is the express server.